Advertisement

 A lone glass of bourbon with ice on a wooden table

-Alcohol depresses the central nervous system and contributes to depressive symptoms.
-Because alcohol alters a person’s awareness and inhibition, it’s especially dangerous for people with bipolar disorder.
 If you have bipolar disorder, it’s best to abstain from alcohol completely.
 If you do choose to drink, stick to one glass a day or less.
 And if you’re taking any medications for bipolar disorder, consult with an HCP about whether you can have a drink.
+Mixing alcohol with bipolar and anxiety medications (often taken by people with bipolar disorder) can cause serious issues that include:

 If you find yourself reaching for alcohol or drugs when times get difficult or when you’re in situations that make you feel uncomfortable, it’s a sign to seek treatment from a mental health professional.
-You can also contact the Substance Abuse and Mental Health Services Administration National Helpline at 1-800-662-HELP to learn about treatment centers and local support groups near you.
+You can also contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP (4357) to learn about treatment centers and local support groups near you.

 Pregnancy and childbirth